 Make use of this music of arcade genre.
 I have electronic music, modern, futuristic or sci-fi looped songs in OGG Vorbis format to download and use freely.
-Under a Creative Commons CC-BY license, just worry about writing my name Patrick de Arteaga and a link to this website in the credits of your projects.
+Under a Creative Commons Attribution license, just worry about writing a link to patrickdearteaga.com or my name Patrick de Arteaga in the credits of your projects.

 |Created for your battles and tense scenes.
 Run away or let’s fight against danger.|